Electric-powered Giant Scale aircraft

 Dave Perrone of Pittsfield, Massachusetts, built this nice 1/3-scale Fokker D.VIII from a Glenn Torrance Models kit.
 The model is powered by an AXI 5360 outrunner electric motor spinning a 30 x 20 propeller on two six-cell 5,000 mAh LiPo battery packs in series.

-The D.VIII is covered with Glenn Torrance Models lozenge-pattern fabric and all markings were hand painted using acrylic paints.
-As was the full-scale aircraft, the wing is completely covered with aircraft-grade plywood.
-The model used 1/64 plywood.
+The D.VIII is covered with Glenn Torrance Models' lozenge-pattern fabric and all markings were hand-painted using acrylic paints.
+As with the full-scale aircraft, the wing is completely covered with aircraft-grade plywood; the model used 1/64-inch plywood.

 1/3-Scale Morane-Saulnier A-1